Whisks & Giggles

 So there ya’ have it—restaurant-level sabayon sauce, right from your home kitchen!

-How to Make Tiramisu Safe for Pregnant People & Children
+How to Make Tiramisu Safe for Pregnant People & Children.

 Our recipe calls for decaf espresso/coffee, so that’s already the first step.
 Second, although the eggs should be pasteurized if you’ve fully cooked your sabayon, simply omitting the sabayon all-together is the easiest way to ensure your Tiramisu is safe for everyone, including being booze-free for the little ones.
 It won’t be as complex and rich but it will still be amazing!

-How to Make Tiramisu Healthier
+How to Make Tiramisu Gluten‑Free.

 It’s no secret Tiramisu is indulgent, but there are ways we can cut a few calories and fat from our Tiramisu recipe.
 Following one of these steps will reduce the richness and overall flavor of the cake, but it will still be delicious.